 After several seconds of complete silence a splattering of startled applause started somewhere to the left, and soon the entire hall was applauding rapturously.
 I joined them, duly.
-I felt numb, lacking the music that had filled out veins just a moment before.
+I felt numb.
+The music that filled our veins just a moment before was gone.

-Who was the woman to charm the keys in such a way?
+Who was the woman that charmed the keys in such a way?
 I had to find out.

 My mission decided, I gathered myself up and hurried down the steps.
 Everyone was exiting the hall for an intermission.
 I glanced at the clock.
 Had it really been an hour?